 But he and his drill instructors persevered, and Spinks finally graduated from Platoon 3090 in December 1973.
 He then joined the All-Marine boxing team at Camp Lejeune, North Carolina, which was a good fit for his tremendous talent, energy and drive.

 When Spinks stepped into the boxing ring at Camp Lejeune for the first time, Marine Corps assistant coach J.C.
-Davis, who became the first African American Marine Corps boxing coach in 1967, immediately knew he had an incredibly talented young man.
-Within just 15 seconds, Spinks knocked out his opponent.
+Davis, who became the first Black Marine Corps boxing coach in 1967, immediately knew he had an incredibly talented young man.
+Within 15 seconds, Spinks knocked out his opponent.

 "I mean Leon did that combination -- boom, boom -- and this guy was out," Davis said then.
 "I looked at the time, and I looked at [the head coach], and I said, 'S---, we've got a champion.'"